ConocoPhillips signs 20-year LNG supply deals with Mexico Pacific

 Mexico is expected to soon inaugurate the first of nine planned onshore and floating LNG production facilities both on the Gulf and Pacific coasts, which will process U.S. natural gas imported through a pipeline network between the two countries.

-"Saguaro is in a quite competitive supply location for deliveries, particularly into Asia, and fits very nice if you think of an acquisition cost for LNG," Bullock added.

-Conoco continues to see strong demand for LNG, he said.
-"We are kind of laddering our build out of market and supply."

-(Reporting by Arathy Somesakhar; Writing by Marianna Parraga; Editing by Jan Harvey and Richard Chang)
+(Reporting by Arathy Somesakhar; Writing by Marianna Parraga; Editing by Jan Harvey)

 ((marianna.parraga@thomsonreuters.com; +1 713 371 7559; Reuters Messaging: @mariannaparraga))